Zuzek16/Bilardjs/README.md

 # Bilardjs
-Js bilard table game/sandbox
+Js bilard table using canvas
-Using Two.js/matter.js? libary
+Using Two.js libary